ObsidianWitch/Experiments/IkenfellExtractor/readme.md

 [...]
 ```

 The images are stored in `Atlas/*.img`.
-The first step was to try to find what type of image format it was: a standard one?
+The first step was to try to find out what type of image format it was: a standard one?
 Standard w/ truncated header?
 Raw?
 Compressed?
-I tried `file Atlas/*.img` to find out if this was a standard image format but it did not give any useful information (`data` or `SysEx File -`).
+The `file Atlas/*.img` command didn't seem to recognize any standard image format (output: `data` or `SysEx File -`).

-By opening the files in an hexadecimal editor, I noticed the two first uint32 seemed to be in little-endian order and seemed to represent the width and height of the image: 240x160 (resolution of the game) for `ending_*.img` and 4096x2048 for `atlas.img`.
+By opening the files in an hexadecimal editor I noticed the two first little-endian uint32 seemed to represent the width and height of the image: 240x160 (resolution of the game) for `ending_*.img` and 4096x2048 for `atlas.img`.

 It wasn't a raw format, the file size seemed too small for that.
 For example, `ending_perty.img` is 5063 Bytes (`stat`).
-If we assume the image is 240x160, then a raw RGB image image would be at least `240*160*3 = 115200 Bytes`.
-And sure, if we create a 240x160 white image in GIMP and save it as BMP we obtain a 115322 Bytes file.
-And if we save it as raw PPM we obtain a 115261 Bytes.
-The extra bytes are from the headers.
+If we assume the image is 240x160, then a raw RGB image would be at least `240*160*3 = 115200 Bytes`.
+And sure, if we create a 240x160 white image in GIMP and save it as BMP we obtain a 115322 Bytes file; the extra bytes are from the headers.
 So we can assume the image format has some kind of compression.

 I noticed there was a lot of `FF` bytes in the files and hypothesized it was opacity.
 I then assumed the previous bytes where `?RGBA`.
 After some fumbling around I noticed the first byte was the number of occurrences of a pixel, making this a [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) scheme.